ALL

 • be lonely

+All babies have periods when they cry more.
+This is part of normal development, and each baby is different.
 Sometimes babies can’t stop crying no matter what you do.
-When this happens, feeling frustrated is normal.
+When this happens, it is normal to feel frustrated, helpless, or angry.
 It’s more important for you to stay calm than to stop the crying.

 Having a plan to cope with crying can help.

 Here are some ideas you can try.
-You can add your own ideas and the phone numbers of people you know can help you in the blank lines.
-Show your plan to everyone who helps care for your baby.
+Print this page so that you can add your own ideas and the phone numbers of people you know can help you.
+Share this page and tell everyone who helps care for your baby about your plan.
 And remember:

 • It’s OK to ask for help.